 - Continue to improve our pass rate for the phonics screening year on year keeping the percentage above national.

-Reading is part of everything you do.
 Specific phonics homework may be given out for children by their phonics teacher.

 As well as this formal home learning this site may also be useful to use at home with your child: